jghani/ApolloWebsite/README.md

 # ApolloWebsite

-This is landing page I created from a Figma Design.
+This is landing page I created on html/css from a Figma Design.